SPIN-UMass/Diffence/README.md

 # Diffence: Fencing Membership Privacy With Diffusion Models

+This repository contains the code for the paper "Diffence: Fencing Membership Privacy With Diffusion Models," currently under review for NDSS 2025.

 Diffence is a robust plug-and-play defense mechanism designed to enhance the membership privacy of both undefended models and models trained with state-of-the-art defenses without compromising model utility.

 ## Table of Contents